| « PreviousNext » | |

 You specify a resource for an IAM policy using that resource's Amazon Resource Name (ARN).
-For AWS Elastic Beanstalk, the ARN has the following format.
+For Elastic Beanstalk, the ARN has the following format.

 Where:

-is the region the resource
+is the region the resource resides in (for example,region

-is the AWS account ID, with no
+is the AWS account ID, with no hyphens (for example,account-id

-identifies the type of
+identifies the type of the Elastic Beanstalk resource—for example,resource-type

-below for a list of all AWS Elastic Beanstalk resource types.
+.
+See the table below for a list of all Elastic Beanstalk resource types. -

-resourcepathmyEnvironment in the application
+in the applicationmyApp

-myApp would look like this:
+would look like this:myApp/myEnvironment

-AWS Elastic Beanstalk has several types of resources you can specify in a policy.
+Elastic Beanstalk has several types of resources you can specify in a policy.
 The following table shows the ARN format for each resource type and an example.

-| Resource Type | Format for ARN |
+Resource type | Format for ARN |

 |